 Book an Inside Cabin

-Lately, we have been upgrading to outside and balcony rooms, but we do still book the occasional interior cabin.
+Lately, we have been upgrading to balcony rooms, but we do still book the occasional interior cabin.
 Why?
 If it is the choice between no vacation or a vacation with no view, that’s a no-brainer for us!
-Technically, some inside rooms now have views, like the Virtual Balconies on Anthem of the Seas.
-By booking an inside cabin, you can easily save over $100 (and usually quite more).
+Technically, some inside rooms now have views, like the Virtual Balconies or Promenade View staterooms on Royal Caribbean.
+By booking an inside cabin, you can easily save quite a bit of money.
 Book a cabin on the lower decks for even more savings.
 After all, how much time do you really spend in the room anyway?

 Go for a “Guaranteed Cabin”